 Catastrophic injuries happen to people every day, causing months or years of rehabilitation accompanied by permanent changes in one’s lifestyle.
 And that catastrophic injury often comes at the hands of another.

 Unintentional accidents happen through the negligence of a driver, a store employee, or even by a medical professional.
-If this has happened to you or a member of your family, you need a personal injury lawyer to help you get compensation for your injuries.
+If this has happened to you or a member of your family, you need a personal injury lawyer in Roswell to help you get compensation for your injuries.
 In Roswell, Georgia, contact John Foy & Associates.

 What Is a Catastrophic Injury?